whamBamDev/autoLogin/README.md

 #autoLogin KeePass Plugin

-Auto Login plugin for KeyPass, it will open website in IE (sadly IE only) then enter and submit login credentials.
+Auto Login plugin for KeyPass, it will open website in IE (sadly IE only:unamused:) then enter and submit login credentials.

 ##Install